gosouth/DHT22/README.md

 # DHT22 / AM2302 library for ESP32 (ESP-IDF)

 This is an ESP32 (esp-idf) library for the DHT22 low cost temperature/humidity sensors.

 Jun 2017: Ricardo Timmermann, new for DHT22

-	Code Based on Adafruit Industries and Sam Johnston and Coffe & Beer.
+Code Based on Adafruit Industries and Sam Johnston.
 Please help to improve this code.

 PLEASE KEEP THIS CODE IN LESS THAN 0XFF LINES.
 EACH LINE MAY CONTAIN ONE BUG !!!

 *Building DHT22 lib*